-This subproject will support HBP decision-making, operate the management structure and European Research Programme, ensure transparency and accountability toward funders and stakeholders, and maintain standards of quality and performance.
-Its primary responsibilities will include coordination of the scientific roadmap, in particular supervision of the milestones and deliverables for the set-up, testing and operation of the HBP's ICT platforms.
-During the ramp-up phase the subproject will have seven main operational objectives, namely, to:
+SP13 supports HBP decision-making, operates the management structure and European Research Programme, ensures transparency and accountability toward funders and stakeholders, and maintains standards of quality and performance.
+Its primary responsibilities include coordination of the scientific roadmap, and in particular the supervision of the Milestones and Deliverables for the HBP's ICT platforms.
+During the Ramp-Up Phase, SP13 worked on the following objectives:

-- Coordinate the HBP's governance, leadership and decision making mechanisms, ensuring balanced representation for stakeholders while remaining lean enough to promote decisive action.
+- Coordinating the HBP's governance, leadership and decision making mechanisms, ensuring balanced representation for stakeholders while remaining lean enough to promote decisive action;

-- Implement the decisions of the Executive Committee, monitoring the project's performance and ensuring that all governance, management, and administrative processes run smoothly.
+- Monitoring the Project's performance and ensuring that all governance, managment, and administrative processes run smoothly;

-- Provide the project and the HBP Consortium with centralised support for Administration, IT Services, Media and Communications, Innovation and Technology Transfer, Science and Technology Coordination, and Science and Technology Dissemination.
+- Providing the Project and the HBP Consortium with centralised support for administration, IT Services, media and communications, innovation and technology transfer, and science and technology coordination;

-- Design and launch the HBP Competitive Calls Programme.
+- Designing and launching the HBP Competitive Calls Programme;

-- Design and coordinate a programme of transdisciplinary education, training young European scientists to exploit the convergence between ICT and neuroscience and creating new capabilities for European industry and academia.
+- Designing and coordinating a programme of transdisciplinary education, training young European scientists to exploit the convergence between ICT and neuroscience, and creating new capabilities for European industry and academia;

-- Provide administrative management for projects selected through the HBP Competitive Call.
+- Providing administrative management for projects selected through the HBP Competitive Call.

 What People are Saying

 A key goal of the Human Brain Project is to construct realistic simulations of the human brain – this will require molecular and cellular information and from that we will be able to model and understand biological and medical processes.
 In addition, we will be able to use that information to design and implement new kinds of computers and robotics.